 LUGGAGE: After graduating from my solo backpacker days to the world of professional luggage, I fell in love with this suitcase, which has now lasted since 2009, over countless miles.
 To hold my valuables every day at home and on the road, I use this travel purse which is sweet and small, and has a mighty cross-body strap to resist snatchers.

 APPAREL: Even if it wasn’t my college friend who stared this travel dress company, I would still stuff my suitcase with Leota’s cute but durable frocks.
 For footwear, I am ALL about comfort shoes, and spend every day on the road or home in these supportive but cute shoes or these brilliant sandals.
-If you want to explore other supportive footwear, The Walking Company specializes in that scene.
 When I was seeking comfortable shoes for my wedding, they were one of the only stores to carry formal shoes that I could dance happily in!

 Gear for Travel With Kids: